NREL/HPC/docs/Documentation/Machine_Learning/index.md

 ```
 You should now be up and running with a TensorFlow!
 Similar to PyTorch, the [TensorFlow webpage](https://www.tensorflow.org/learn) has lots of great resources for getting started, including turotials, basic examples, and more!

-Include a section on how to run the job, e.g., with job script examples or commands for an interactive session.

 ### Example Job Script